curzedb/curzedb/README.md

 ### 👋 Hi, I’m Jafar Rahadian

-I am a Beginner Machine Learning Engineer passionate about developing and sharing projects related to AI and data-driven solutions.
+I am a Machine Learning Engineer and Fullstack Programmer who passionate about developing and sharing projects related to AI and data-driven solutions.
 I specialize in Python programming and use it as my primary tool for building machine learning models and applications.

 - 👀 I’m interested in the field of python programming, especially for machine learning case studies.
 - 🌱 I’m currently Fresh Graduate with a bachelor's degree in informatics engineering from Universitas Muhammadiyah Prof. Dr. Hamka.